Places of Worship Registration Act 1855: Procedures

 "Any person who is able to represent the congregation" of the place of worship—for example, a pastor, minister or trustee—may fill in a form published by the Home Office, Certifying a Place of Meeting for Religious Worship (Form 76), and send it to the Superintendent General of the General Register Office or a local Superintendent Registrar.
 A fee of £28.00 is payable.
 Details required on the form include the name, address and physical layout of the building or rooms, the Christian denomination or other faith group to which it belongs, an overview of the services that will take place, and details of the applicant.
 There is great flexibility in relation to the naming of the faith group for which the building is being registered: for example, the register contains entries for "Quaker", "Quakers", "Friends" and "Religious Society of Friends", all of which refer to the Quaker denomination.
 Furthermore, some faith groups do not have a name, or specifically reject the concept of denominational names.
 They are allowed to use the descriptions "Christians not otherwise designated" or "[a congregation or assembly of persons] who object to be designated by any distinctive religious appellation" respectively.
 As of 2010 there were more than 1,500 places of worship registered to "Christians not otherwise designated", representing more than 5% of the national total.
 (Note: 1,517 out of 29,372.
 A further 53 places of worship were registered with the "... who object to be designated ..." description.)

 If a registered place of worship is demolished and rebuilt on a different site, it must be re-registered under its new identity and assigned a new Worship Number, but more minor structural alterations do not affect the registration.
 Changes of name must also be notified to the Superintendent General.
 A place of worship which falls out of use should be de-registered by submitting another form, Notice of Disuse of a Certified Place of Meeting for Religious Worship (Form 77), to the Superintendent General.
 Government advice states that this is a legal requirement, but research indicates that in practice not all disused places of worship are de-registered.
 Details of de-registered places of worship are recorded in The London Gazette.
+(Note: A standard form of wording is used to record de-registrations, as in this example from 1987: "The Registrar General, being satisfied that the Elim Church, 9 Hylton Road, Petersfield in the registration district of Petersfield in the non-metropolitan county of Hampshire and the Meeting Room, Brandreth Lane, Renders Corner, Plymouth in the registration district of Plymouth in the non-metropolitan county of Devon have wholly ceased to be used as places of worship by the congregations on whose behalf they were certified in accordance with the Places of Worship Registration Act 1855 has cancelled the record of their certifications.")